JohannesBorgqvist/Turing_patterns_bud_scars/README.md

-# Turing patterns on a sphere with holes, cell growth and local parameter changes
+# The effect of a single hole in the unit sphere on Turing patterns
 *Date:* 2021-09-18<br>
 *Written by:* Johannes Borgqvist<br>